Himyaritic language

-Himyaritic is an unattested or sparsely attested Semitic language that was spoken in ancient Yemen, by the Himyarite tribal confederacy.
+Himyaritic is a sparsely attested Semitic language that was spoken in ancient Yemen by the Himyarites.
 It was a Semitic language but either did not belong to the Old South Arabian (Sayhadic) languages according to Christian Robin or was, as more widely accepted, not a distinct language from Sabaic.
 The precise position inside Semitic is unknown because of the limited knowledge of the language if it is indeed a distinct language from Sabaic.